Péter Ungár: Politics

 Becoming an activist for the LMP in 2010, Ungár later joined the party in 2013, where he became the party's international secretary.

 The 2014 Hungarian local elections saw Ungár receive 291 votes in the 2nd District of Budapest, failing to become the individual constituency's representative.
 However, Ungár was elected as a local government representative through the compensation list.

 In the 2018 Hungarian parliamentary election, Ungár ran as a candidate for the LMP in Budapest's fourth constituency, as well as fifth in LMP's national list.
 Managing to receive 10.1% of votes cast in the constituency, Ungár failed to get a constituency seat; instead winning a seat through the national list.
 Entering into the National Assembly on 8 May 2018, he was the Baby of the House for the 2018–22 parliament, as well as the first member of parliament to be born after the End of Socialism in Hungary.

 Later, following the fiasco of the 2019 European Parliament elections, he agreed with András Schiffer, a founding member and former co-chair of LMP, that LMP's story was over and that they deserved to lose.
 At the same time, he was confident that a new story could begin.

 Ungár was the only opposition politician to take up the opportunity to debate with politicians from the governing parties at the Bálványos Free Summer University and Student Camp (more commonly known as Tusványos) in 2019.

 Ungár is standing in the 2021 Hungarian opposition primary election in Szombathely in the Vas County 1 parliamentary constituency.

 Ungár was elected male co-chair of the LMP – Hungary's Green Party in August 2022.

 Media portfolio

 In 2016, Ungár started to build a media portfolio, his first independent news portal was Reflektor, run through the Fényszóró Média Alapítvány.

 In 2018, he conducted serious, but ultimately unsuccessful, negotiations with Lajos Simicska on the acquisition of Magyar Nemzet, Lánchíd Rádió and Heti Válasz.
 Later the same year, his 90 percent stake in Azonnali Média Kft. made him majority owner of the national news portal Azonnali.hu.
-He also started to build up his rural media network, acquiring Szabad Pécs in Pécs, egerugyek.hu in Eger, 9970.hu in Szentgotthárd, ugytudjuk.hu in Szombathely, and kpsvr.hu in Kaposvár.
+He also started to build up his rural media network, acquiring egerugyek.hu in Eger, 9970.hu in Szentgotthárd, ugytudjuk.hu in Szombathely, and kpsvr.hu in Kaposvár.